Clinical Practice Supports image

 Cancer Care Program - Staff and Physicians

-Including physical activity in a cancer patient or survivor's treatment plan enables them to:
+Including physical activity and exercise in the treatment plan for those living with and beyond cancer enables them to:

 • Better manage their disease